achall36/RoxvilleRooster.github.io/rippers-game-planning.md

 Notable characteristics:
 * The very model of an English butler
+* Lanky and slightly below average height
+* Greying at the temples
+* Narrow chin
+* Pinched nose
 * Genuinely fond and feels sorry for young master Fulton

 #### Friendly constable

 Robert Bobbins, Scotland Yard

 Hindrances: